Cannabis (drug): Psychoactive ingredients

 According to the United Nations Office on Drugs and Crime (UNODC), "the amount of THC present in a cannabis sample is generally used as a measure of cannabis potency."
 The three main forms of cannabis products are the flower/fruit, resin (hashish), and oil (hash oil).
 The UNODC states that cannabis often contains 5% THC content, resin "can contain up to 20% THC content", and that "Cannabis oil may contain more than 60% THC content."

-A 2012 review found that the THC content in marijuana had increased worldwide from 1970 to 2009.
+Studies have found that the potency of illicit cannabis has greatly increased since the 1970s, with THC levels rising and CBD levels dropping.
 It is unclear, however, whether the increase in THC content has caused people to consume more THC or if users adjust based on the potency of the cannabis.
 It is likely that the higher THC content allows people to ingest less tar.
 At the same time, CBD levels in seized samples have lowered, in part because of the desire to produce higher THC levels and because more illegal growers cultivate indoors using artificial lights.
 This helps avoid detection but reduces the CBD production of the plant.

-Australia's National Cannabis Prevention and Information Centre (NCPIC) states that the buds (infructescences) of the female cannabis plant contain the highest concentration of THC, followed by the leaves.
+Australia's National Cannabis Prevention and Information Centre (NCPIC) states that the buds (infructescences) of the female Cannabis plant contain the highest concentration of THC, followed by the leaves.
 The stalks and seeds have "much lower THC levels".
-The UN states that the leaves can contain ten times less THC than the buds, and the stalks one hundred times less THC.
+The UN states that the leaves can contain ten times less THC than the buds, and the stalks 100 times less THC.

 After revisions to cannabis scheduling in the UK, the government moved cannabis back from a class C to a class B drug.
 A purported reason was the appearance of high potency cannabis.
-They believe skunk accounts for between 70 and 80% of samples seized by police (despite the fact that skunk can sometimes be incorrectly mistaken for all types of herbal cannabis).
+They believe skunk accounts for between 70% and 80% of samples seized by police (despite the fact that skunk can sometimes be incorrectly mistaken for all types of herbal cannabis).
 Extracts such as hashish and hash oil typically contain more THC than high potency cannabis infructescences.

 Laced cannabis and synthetic cannabinoids

 Hemp buds (or low-potency cannabis buds) laced with synthetic cannabinoids started to be sold as cannabis street drug in 2020.

 The short-term effects of cannabis can be altered if it has been laced with opioid drugs such as heroin or fentanyl.
+Specific slang terms are often used to identify these combinations, including "amp joint" (marijuana laced with PCP), "cocoa puff" (laced with cocaine), "buda" (mixed with crack cocaine), "atom bomb" (mixed with heroin), and "Thai stick" (when referring specifically to marijuana dipped in opium).
 The added drugs are meant to enhance the psychoactive properties, add to its weight, and increase profitability, despite the increased danger of overdose.